Jermaine Easter

 Jermaine Maurice Easter (born 15 January 1982 in Cardiff) is a former Welsh international footballer who played as a striker.
+He is currently a football agent.

 Club career

 Easter started his career as a trainee at Wolverhampton Wanderers, before being released, and joining Hartlepool in March 2001.

 In May 2003, Easter, still yet to start a first-team game for Hartlepool, signed a new two-year contract.

 In February 2004, Easter joined Cambridge United on loan, following a short trial, for 2 months.
 This was later extended to a third and final month.
 On his return to Hartlepool, Easter had the final year of his contract cancelled by mutual consent, and promptly rejoined Cambridge, on a one-year contract.

 In March 2005, Easter was allowed to leave Cambridge early, and join Boston United on a free transfer.
 He signed a short contract, running until the end of the season.

 Easter chose not to extend his stay with Boston, instead signing for Stockport County, where he joined up with his former manager at Hartlepool; Chris Turner.